botwiki/botwiki.org/content/tutorials/importing-github-glitch/index.md

 Here I'm just going to select everything under **Days**, **Months**, **Hours**, and 0 under **Minutes** so that my bot tweets once every hour.

+Be sure to use the URL for your app here, in my case that would be `https://random-image-twitterbot.glitch.me/`.

+Notice that I commented out the timer I used to trigger the image upload.
+Since our bot will go to sleep after five minutes of the app not getting any traffic, the function will only run a few times before the bot stops posting.

+Instead we can just run the function once, and it will be executed every time cron-job.org pings our app.

+And there you go, this is how you import a project from GitHub to Glitch.

 ### [¶](#conclusion){.pilcrow} In conclusion {#conclusion}